 GBT provided consultation on the enhancement of high-performance energy-efficient wall panels.
-By providing a building science perspective and helping source local, Forest Stewardship Council-certified and non-toxic materials, the homebuilder was able to revise their original design to create pre-assembled robust wall panels that are well-suited to the climate, maintain comfortable interior temperatures and reduce heating and cooling costs.
+By providing a building science perspective and helping source local, FSC-certified and non-toxic materials, the homebuilder was able to revise their original design to create pre-assembled robust wall panels that are well-suited to the climate, maintain comfortable interior temperatures and reduce heating and cooling costs.

 High-performance energy-efficient wall panels will help keep "The Confluence" warm in -40°C winters.

 “The Confluence” is nothing like the fully certified LBC houses to come before it.